 Many CFS parents work at entrepreneurial endeavors, Research Triangle Park companies, or local institutions of higher education.

-The area is a hub for entrepreneurship, nurtured by the Council for Entrepreneurial Development (CED), led by a CFS alum parent; university entrepreneurship education programs; and startup incubators such as the American Underground and Bull City Forward.
+The area is a hub for entrepreneurship, nurtured by the Council for Entrepreneurial Development (CED; university entrepreneurship education programs; and startup incubators such as the American Underground and Bull City Forward.

 The 7,000-acre, Durham-based Research Triangle Park (RTP), the largest research park in the country, includes more than 170 major research companies—Cisco, GSK, IBM, Syngenta, and others—in fields such as informatics, nanoscale technologies, and pharmaceuticals.